zzetoun/cub3D/README.md

 ```

 Rules:
-- The map must be fully closed/surrounded by walls.
+- The map must be WOWy closed/surrounded by walls.
 - Spaces are significant and part of the map; parse as-is.
 - Apart from the map (which must come last), elements can appear in any order and may be separated by empty lines.
 - Each element uses a strict identifier and argument order: